Last Updated: September 4, 2023 by Flora Gibbins

 Fun Fact: If you’ve reached this part, then we are most certain that you are into this hobby for the long haul!
 We would like to help you further by providing you with our article, Best Guppy Tank: Top 6 “WOW” Aquariums For Your Gup Buddies to make your choice a lot easier.
 Tell us what you think afterward.

 You should now be confident that you can set up a guppy fish tank.
 Guppies are hardy fish that can survive even in less than optimal conditions making them a great starting point for fish keeping.
-As long as you understand the needs of your fish and don’t overstock your aquarium it should be easy to set up and maintain a guppy tank.
+As long as you understand the needs of your guppy and don’t overstock your aquarium it should be easy to set up and maintain it.